 Programs and Administrative Assistant

 Lena feels a deep connection to the Jewish, queer, leftist, and artistic histories connected to Greenwich Village, the East Village, and NoHo and the surrounding areas.
-She says, “I am honored to be working for an organization that fosters a sense of place and a shared history in these neighborhoods that I have been drawn to from a young age.
-I’m grateful to be able to create public programs that get people interested in history, and to do the behind-the-scenes work that helps our organization thrive and connect with its community.”
+Lena says, “I am honored to be working for an organization that fosters a sense of place and a shared history in these neighborhoods that I have been drawn to from a young age.
+I’m grateful to be able to help create public programs that get people interested in history, and to do the behind-the-scenes work that helps our organization thrive and connect with its community.”